QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

     pip install minimalmodbus
 ```

 After installation of minimalmodbus, connect the temperature chamber's RS232 port to your host computer through an [null-modem](https://www.testequity.com/RS-232-F4-resources) RS232 cable.
 It is best if your host computer is a desktop made for electronic testing, which typically comes with an RS232 port.
-If not, you need to purchase a USB-to-RS232 converter, which is commonly available on Amazon.
+If not, you may need a USB-to-RS232 converter, which is commonly available on Amazon.

 ### 2.4 **Source and Measurement Unit**